voteflux/flux-docs/docs/constitutions/aus-nsw.rst

 the electoral roll.
 Other contact details which are optional, include;
 email address (required for party correspondence), and phone number.
-Membership is free, there is only one category of membership, and members are always referred to as ‘members’.
+Membership is free, there is only one category of membership, and members are always referred to as 'members'.

 Members retain membership by retaining membership to the federal Flux party.
 There are no obligations outside of maintaining membership.

-Members may resign or revoke their membership through the resignation feature on the member’s membership details page.
+Members may resign or revoke their membership through the resignation feature on the member's membership details page.

 Elected candidates that are members of Flux NSW are not permitted to be members of other political parties.
 Should a Flux candidate find